Metaform/dataplane-signaling/docs/signaling.md

 #### Completed

 The `complete` request signals to the [=Data Plane=] that a data transmission has completed normally.
-For consumer pull transmissions, the `complete` request is sent to the provider data plane, for provider push transmissions the `complete` signal is sent to the consumer data plane.
+For consumer pull transmissions, the `complete` request is sent to the provider data plane.
+For provider push transmissions the `complete` signal is sent to the consumer data plane.

 |                 |                                       |